andyatkinson/blog/_posts/2021-02-11-rack-attack.md

 Armed with that knowledge, brute force login attempts could be conducted.

-To mitigate that risk, we can configure a temporary ban based on identifying a pattern of bad behavior, using the IP addres, endpoint, request time, and setting up some parameters.
+To mitigate that risk, we can configure a temporary ban based on identifying a pattern of bad behavior, using the IP address, endpoint, request time, and setting up some parameters.

-In this case we configured it this way: after 50 `POST` requests in 2 minutes from a given IP address to this endpoint, ban the IP address for 15 minutes.
+In this case we configured after 50 `POST` requests in 2 minutes to this endpoint, ban the IP address for 15 minutes.

 ```ruby
 Rack::Attack::Allow2Ban.filter(ip, :maxretry => 50, :findtime => 2.minute, :bantime => 15.minutes) do